bibekaryal86/auth-service/README.md

 Remaining (thoughts)
     -> Test
-      -> Test password set in audit json or not
       -> How does adding address work
       -> How does updating address work
         -> How does updating 1 out of 3 addresses work